thepanacealab/InternetArchive-Pharmacovigilance-Tweets/Classical Models/README.md

 1) Scikit- learn - pip install -U scikit-learn
 2) Pandas - pip install pandas

-You can obtain the Trainind dataset by downloading it from the papers listed under Classification Section in the paper - https://www.biorxiv.org/content/early/2019/12/03/859611.full.pdf
+You can obtain the dataset for training it by downloading it from the papers listed under Classification Section in the paper - https://www.biorxiv.org/content/early/2019/12/03/859611.full.pdf

 Usage - python classify_validate_svm.py